 The 'difficult historian'

-Children vary widely in their ability to communicate: the neonate's subtle signals may only be perceived by its mother whereas the teenager communicates as an adult.
+Children vary widely in their ability to communicate: the neonate's subtle signals may only be perceived by its mother, whereas the teenager communicates as an adult.
 The child's account should not be assumed to have any less credence than the adult's.
-From about three years of age, the child is capable of quite complex thought structures.
+From about 3 years of age, the child is capable of quite complex thought structures.
 Ask how the child prefers to be addressed and introduce yourself.
-Eye contact is reassuring for older children but not younger ones.
+Eye contact is reassuring for older children but not for younger ones.
 Have toys handy for the child ± siblings and note, throughout the consultation, how the child interacts with the family.
 Make sure you know what prompted the referral and what the parent or carer fears or thinks is the matter.
 Address this.

 The angry patient

 - There has been excessive delay in appointment times or in the waiting room.

 - There are perceived medical failings.